 Having a South Carolina DUI attorney on your side can help you reduce potential penalties and protect your freedoms.

 DUI Hardship License

 You may be eligible for a DUI hardship license.
 This restricted license allows you to drive to and from work or school.
 To be eligible for a DUI hardship license, you may be required to install an ignition interlock device in any vehicle you use on a regular basis.

 The ignition interlock device attaches to your car and works as a breathalyzer.
 The car won't start until you blow into the device, which reads your Blood Alcohol Concentration (BAC).
 The device must register your BAC at 0.02 or lower in order for the car to start.
 Occasionally, you'll be required to blow into the ignition interlock device while driving.
 If the device registers your BAC above 0.02 at any time, it causes the car's lights to flash, the horn to sound, and the windshield wipers to turn on.
 Failed recordings are logged by the device and may result in losing your hardship license.

-A Columbia SC DUI Attorney who has your best interests at heart
+A Columbia, SC DUI attorney has your best interests at heart

 If you've been charged with a DUI, timing is very important.
 Letting the process unfold without a solid defense can work against you and increase your levels of stress and worry.